-ESL Program is designed for students whose knowledge of English allows them to score within a range of A1 to C2 on the CaMLA test.
+The program is designed for students whose knowledge of English allows them to score within a range of A1 to C2 on the Michigan English Placement Test.

 MCC offers flexible schedules.
 Morning, evening and weekend schedules are available.
 Students must attend 18 hours per week.

 - CTA Trains: Washington/Wells stop on the CTA Red, Blue, Brown, Green, Pink and Orange lines